 - Removing Authorized Keys from Your Server

-- Storing Your Public Keys in the OVH US Manager
+- Storing Your Public Keys in the OVHcloud Manager

 Creating SSH Keys